10 Mistakes (Almost) Everyone Makes When Cooking Steak

 There’s nothing quite so tedious as cleaning a grill, but a dirty grill makes for subpar steak.
 Debris on the grate makes it sticky and causes the meat to adhere and tear.
 You’ve worked hard-don’t let a little neglect stand in the way of cooking a perfect steak.

 What to do instead: Clean the grill each time you use it.
 When the coals are still hot, use a wire brush to clear gunk off the grates.
 Top it with a small amount of oil, and the grill will be good for the next use.
-Armed with a clean grill, don’t be afraid to get creative: Try out dozens of unexpected recipes you can (and should) grill.
+After you've finished cleaning your grill, learn a bit about everything you need to know about using a grill.